chip

 Types

-pub opaque type Chip(msg, tag, group)
+pub opaque type Message(msg, group)

-An shorter alias for the registry’s Subject.
+An shorter alias for the registry’s subject.

 Sometimes, when building out your system it may be useful to state the Registry’s types.